-Statusbrew's Slack Integration helps Brands and Agencies to streamline team collaboration & helps the workeforce to communicate quickly in real-time.
+Statusbrew's Slack Integration helps Brands and Agencies to streamline team collaboration & helps the workforce to communicate quickly in real-time.

-Team members can get real time notification about publishing & engagement activities.
+Team members can get real-time notifications about publishing & engagement activities.

-Statusbrew's report lets you measure different metrics that are neccessary for the success of your advocacy program.
+Statusbrew's report lets you measure different metrics that are necessary for the success of your advocacy program.

 Book a free demo with Statusbrew or start your free trial.